kikiyomibu/waves/README.md

 IF I DID A VIDEO IT WOULD END WITH HIM BEING TRANSPORTED AND A COOL MONTAGE OF HIM FLOATING THROUGH SPACE/THE UNIVERSE KINDA DRAWING INSPIRATION FROM TAME IMPALA MIND MISCHIEF MUSIC VIDEO

+in the cool montage include hummingbird and cricket

+otherwise include shot at the end of hummingbird and then cricket